US STOCKS-Wall St rises as financials lead before earnings

 Hospital and insurer groups have been vocal against proposed Medicaid cuts which could result in lower revenues for hospitals like Community Health Systems Inc and Medicaid insurance specialists like Molina Healthcare and Centene Corp .

-Delta Air Lines Inc on Thursday reported a 21 percent drop in second-quarter profit because of sharply higher operating costs, despite higher passenger unit revenue, sending its shares down about 1.8 percent.
+Delta Air Lines Inc on Thursday reported a 21 percent drop in second-quarter profit because of sharply higher operating costs, despite higher passenger unit revenue, sending its shares down about 1.7 percent.
+Target Corp rose 4.2 percent after an upbeat second-quarter forecast.
+The news boosted other retailers, with Wal-Mart up 1.4 percent and Costco edging up 0.9 percent.

-About 5.8 billion shares changed hands on U.S. exchanges, below the 6.8 billion daily average for the past 20 trading days, according to Thomson Reuters data.

-Advancing issues outnumbered declining ones on the NYSE by a 1.11-to-1 ratio; on Nasdaq, a 1.01-to-1 ratio favored advancers.

-Additional reporting by Caroline Valetkevitch in New York and by Ankur Banerjee and Tanya Agrawal in Bengaluru; Editing by Arun Koyyur and Nick Zieminski
+Declining issues outnumbered advancers on the NYSE by 1,462 to 1,364.
+On the Nasdaq, 1,721 issues fell and 1,046 advanced.
+(Reporting by Ankur Banerjee and Tanya Agrawal in Bengaluru; Editing by Arun Koyyur and Nick Zieminski)